learn-co-curriculum/programming-univbasics-the-variable-lookup-expression/README.md

 > "functional languages" and they are some of the first programming languages
 > ever created.

-Lets expand the world of _constants_ we know about beyond numbers.
-While they're handy when we're learning, there's a lot more to say about the world!
+Thus far all our data have been very simple numbers.
+Let's learn While they're handy when we're learning, there's a lot more to say about the world!